vargatn/synthetic/README.md

     git clone git@github.com:vargatn/synthetic.git

-then install via setup.py

-    python setup.py install
+then use the supplied [install script](../install.sh)

+Be sure to have anaconda setup on your machine

+    conda 23.1.0

+run the install script in **interactive mode** this is important for the environment management

+    bash -i install.sh

+The script aims to set up a new conda environment for you named `synth`, with all dependencies and the `synthetic` package installed

+you can activate it as

+    conda activate synth

+and deactivate it as

+    conda deactivate

+If something goes wrong, you can delete it as

+    conda env remove -n synth

 **Dependencies**
+Key dependencies and versions are listed [here](DEPENDENCIES.md)

 To make the end-to-end data generation, rendering and metacalibration steps work there is a fair bit of external packages which need to work together

-This can be quite complex to install together, so we designed the package in a compartmentalized way, so that the different stages can be used with some dependencies missing

 It is our aim to provide a working ipython kernel on the DESC machines, and locally at the USM, where the package is validated to run.

-Key dependencies and versions are listed [here](DEPENDENCIES.md)